-The ancient Fenicians had a Sun Route and Ibiza is located right along this route, in the western part of the Mediterranean, it has an extension of 572km2 and 210 km2 of coastline.
-The highest point is on Sa Talaia (389m) and the waters around the island abound with isles, some of which like sa Conillera (7,29km) account for a whole natural world.
+The ancient Phoenicians had a "Sun Route" and Ibiza is part of this, in the western part of the Mediterranean.
+Its coastline has an area of 572km2 and length of 210km2.
+The highest point of 389m is located at Sa Talaia, and the waters around the island are abound with isles.
+Illa Sa Conillera reaches a height of 729km and is a completely natural structure.

-Ibiza has become today's point of reference for young people around the world for its lively nightlife, however the island offers numerous coves and beaches for those seeking tranquility.
-Local products are sold such as “flaón”, "orelletes” and the liquor “Hierbas Ibizencas”.
-"In the textile sector the “Adlib” fashion is world famous.
-Local markets are also well known such as Es Cana and Las Dalias.
+Ibiza has become a point of reference for young people across the world for its lively nightlife.
+However, the island offers numerous coves and beaches for those seeking peace.
+Local products are sold, such as “flaón”, "orelletes” and the liquor “Hierbas Ibizencas”.
+In the textile sector, the “Adlib” fashion trend is world-famous.
+There are also many well-known local markets such as Es Cana and Las Dalias.

 Connect with us on social media

-An important part of the Ibiza night scene are the many and varied musical bars located throughout the island.
+An important part of the Ibizan night scene is the many and varied musical bars located throughout the island.
 They are places where you can listen to good music in a relaxed atmosphere while enjoying the wonderful sunsets.
-The simplicity of the scenery, combined with fantastic weather and wonderful relaxing music creates something special every evening prior to entering the Ibiza night.
-Examples of these are the famous Café del Mar, Cafe Mambo, Kuhmaras, Blue Marlin, Sa Punta in Talamanca, Nassau Beach Club, Ushuaia and many others who are waiting for us at the seashore.
+The simplicity of the scenery, combined with fantastic weather and wonderful relaxing music creates something special every evening prior to entering the night.
+Examples of these are the famous Café del Mar, Cafe Mambo, Kuhmaras, Blue Marlin, Sa Punta in Talamanca, Nassau Beach Club, Ushuaia and many others that are waiting for us at the seashore.

 Now you can dowload the pdf file